2007 World Men's Handball Championship

-The 2007 World Men's Handball Championship took place from 19 January to 4 February 2007 in Germany.
+The 2007 World Men's Handball Championship was the 20th edition of the tournament that took place from 19 January to 4 February 2007 in Germany.
 24 national teams played in 12 German cities.
 It was the 20th edition of the World Championship in team handball and was won by the hosts.

 Stadiums

 12 German cities were hosts for the 2007 Championship.
 The most modern stadiums – spread all over the country – had been selected.
 The final match took place in the Kölnarena in Cologne (Köln).